 “Good enough” isn’t good enough.
 We hold ourselves to a high performance bar and continuously raise that bar.
 This is reflected in all of our work, from the largest strategic initiative to the most detailed customer email copy.
 This allows us to demonstrate our commitment to high quality work for our customers.

-We test innovative solutions with small investments to prove out our hypothesis before making large investments.
+We test innovative solutions with small investments to prove our hypothesis before making large investments.
 Small budgets force us to think creatively and ultimately deliver more efficient solutions.

 We deliver results and prove ourselves to earn trust with our customers and peers.
 Nobody is entitled to another’s trust, we must work hard to earn it.